 If you are a woman of child-bearing age and are taking this medicine, use a proven method of birth control to avoid pregnancy.
 This medicine may affect your unborn developing baby if you take it during pregnancy.

 Do not take this medicine if you are breastfeeding or intend to breastfeed.
-This medicine may pass into breast milk and affect your baby.
+This medicine passes into breast milk and may affect your baby.

 Do not take Caduet if you are taking the antibiotic fusidic acid which is used to treat infections.